-20. Interventional Procedures
+Interventional Procedures

 Select interventional procedures for persistent pain can be delivered as part of the Client's Care Plan where the Interdisciplinary Team identify these are necessary and clinically appropriate.
-All interventional procedures available within Pain Management Services need prior approval from ACC via an ACC4246 ARTP (Pain Management ARTP), with the exception of pamidronate which may be done without prior approval if the Client meets the criteria outlined in section x of these Operational Guidelines.
+All interventional procedures available within Pain Management Services need prior approval from ACC via an ACC4246 ARTP (Pain Management ARTP), with the exception of pamidronate which may be done without prior approval if the Client meets the criteria outlined in section 23 of these Operational Guidelines.
+All requests for interventional pain procedures listed in Appendix one of the Service Schedule are to be supported by the IDT and included in the Clients Care Plan prior to being submitted to ACC for consideration.